 Why is dairy farming viewed as a profitable business?

-At the outset, it is one of those rare businesses, which is active all round the year.
+At the outset, it is one of those rare businesses, which is active all around the year.
 Think about it.
 What are the most popular dairy products in India?
 They include natural and processed cheese products, butter and butter blends, ice creams, frozen desserts, iced milk, sherbets, sorbets, flavoured milk products, sour cream, milk protein concentrate, whey protein concentrate and so many other novelties.
 Naturally, tonnes of milk are required throughout the year, to create these products and sell them across the country.

-How much investment is required for dairy farming business?
+Investment required for dairy farming business

 You do not require a lot of money to start up a dairy farm.
 You can always start small.
 In addition, you do not need much in the way of raw materials or stock.
-Therefore, inventory is always less.
+Therefore, the inventory is always less.
 In case of any natural disaster or sudden misfortune, you may even shift your business to a new location very easily.
 Furthermore, it is possible to have your animals insured.

 The business does not require skilled labour.
 In fact, you will be able to provide employment to less educated people and contribute towards improving the unemployment situation in the country.
 Even if you are unemployed yourself, you may become a successful entrepreneur if you plan and implement in the proper manner.
 Local NGOs and banks are always ready to help with the finances.